OnlineQuizPlatformSVFC/OnlineQuizPlatform_Documentation/OnlineQuizPlatform_Docu.md

  Id: A distinct identifier for every person

- First name: The first name of the user
+ First Name: The first name of the user

- Middle name: The optional middle name of the user
+ Middle Name: The optional middle name of the user

- Last name: The last name of the user
+ Last Name: The last name of the user

  Email: The user's distinct email address